wojtekmach/value_inspect/README.md

 # ValueInspect

 Provides implementation of #inspect that is more readable and can be used in irb.
+Especially useful for BigDecimal#inspect.

 ## Usage